mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 #### Part 2

-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-in-buddhism-part-2" target="_blank">*Listen to this talk on mnzencenter.org*</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/karma-in-buddhism-part-2" target="_blank">*Listen to part 2 on mnzencenter.org*</a>

 ...
 [So] whether the other world exists or not is not our final solution for the problem of life and death.